Help to fund a permanent exhibition that tells the story of Heath Robinson's life and work in the new Heath Robinson Museum. Read more

 35 backers Limited (215 left of 250)

-Set of 5 postcards in a specially printed envelope (The Mer-Man and his Family; The first thing which Tom saw was the black cedars; The First Aero Wedding; The Moon’s First Voyage; Romantic possibilities in modern flats.)Estimated delivery:Add £1 to ship outside the UK
+Set of 5 postcards in a specially printed envelope (The Mer-Man and his Family; The first thing which Tom saw was the black cedars; The First Aero Wedding; The Moon’s First Voyage; Romantic possibilities in modern flats.)Estimated delivery:Ships anywhere in the world

 60 backers All gone!

 "William Heath Robinson 1872-1944" a 164-page full-colour catalogue published in 2011 by Chris Beetles Ltd, who has donated this reward.
-It contains reproductions of over 270 works and includes an essay on "The Humour of W Heath Robinson" by Geoffrey Beare, who has signed these copies.Estimated delivery:Add £5 to ship outside the UK
+It contains reproductions of over 270 works and includes an essay on "The Humour of W Heath Robinson" by Geoffrey Beare, who has signed these copies.Estimated delivery:Ships anywhere in the world

 E-book of "Peter Quip in Search of a Friend", the rarest of all the books that Heath Robinson wrote and illustrated.
 This is a unique chance to own the delightful tale of a boy's journeys in search of friends and playmates.
 The book, published in 1922, has 48 pages with eight coloured plates, eight half-page illustrations and 12 smaller drawings in line.
 Available here for the first time.Estimated delivery: